Servoy/aggridservices/README.md

 Used to customize the properties of the columns.
 Check here for available options: https://www.ag-grid.com/javascript-grid-column-properties/

+* mainMenuItemsConfig

+Used to customize the main menu items of the grids.
+There is a helper api function to create a mainMenuItemsConfig, that can be usefull as it has predefined main menu items keys, ex. plugins.ngDataGrid.createMainMenuItemsConfig

 # Feature Requests & Bugs

 Found a bug or would like to see a new feature implemented?
 Raise an issue in the Issue Tracker